What Are Pagely's Default CORS Headers?

 Most cross-origin-resources should work out of the box.

-If there are any security concerns about using the wildcard option, we suggest to look over the CORS documentation here and determine the best option for your site.
-If these do not alleviate your concerns, or you require additional assistance. please contact support to discuss the matter further.
+If there are any security concerns about using the wildcard option, we suggest to look over the CORS documentation to determine the best option for your site.

 Modifying CORS Headers for WordPress REST API Requests